 Listen to “Wait Till The Sun Shines, Nellie” here:

 November 27, 1947: Judy had a rare four days off from her work on Easter Parade.
 She returned to the studio on December 2nd for retakes for The Pirate, missing a scheduled day of retakes on December 1st.

 November 27, 1953: Filming on A Star Is Born continued with scenes on the “Interior Oliver Nile’s Office.”
 Time started: 10 a.m.; finished: 6:10 p.m.
-It’s also noted that Judy prerecorded some dialog for the film although which dialog is not noted.
+It’s also noted that Judy prerecorded some dialogue for the film although the specific dialogue is not noted.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!

 Check out The Judy Room’s Spotlight on A Star Is Born here.

 November 27, 1954: In the “Selling Approach” column in the “Motion Picture Herald” trade magazine, the promotional materials (some seen below) for A Star Is Born are discussed, including the availability of a 10-foot “spectacular lobby standee.”

 The last image below is a window display from an unnamed theatre in England.
 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 November 27, 1957: The Luft family returned to New York via ship having left England on November 21st.
 The photo above, dated on this day, was circulated to papers by the AP Wirephoto service and printed beginning November 28.
 The family immediately boarded a train to Chicago where they spent Thanksgiving Day (November 28) leaving that evening for California (via train), arriving home on November 30, 1957.